Kaviarasu1408/LLM/LLM/DefinitionOfLLM.md

 ## 3. Pretraining + Fine tuning

-- Collect and get the data, this datasets are from books, from Internet,wikipedia and research paper.Mostly this are unlabelled text[raw text].
+- Collect and get the data from different source like datasets or from books, from Internet,wikipedia and research paper.Mostly this are unlabelled text[raw text].
-- Train the LLM using this unlabelled datasets, this is called pre-training(foundational course).Each words will be considered as token.For training the LLM we need larger gpu.
+- Train the LLM using this unlabelled datasets, this is called pre-training(foundational model).Each words will be considered as token.For training the LLM we need larger gpu.
 - Once you pre-trained the LLM, we need to fine tune the LLM for your domain purpose doa a specific task, for finetuning it you need labelled datasets.After the trained pre-training LLM you need to further train on labelled datasets.
 - Two types of finetuning : **Instruction finetuning and fine tuning for classification task**.
 - **Instruction finetuning :** Instruction answers paired on labelled datasets.
-- **Finetuning for classification task :** Labelled datasets consists of text and associated labels.(Spam / Not spam).
+- **Finetuning for classification task :** Labelled datasets consists of text and associated labels.(Spam / Not spam).without any instructions..train the model predict the whether it is spam or no spam.

 ## 4. Transformers.